iamAkolab/sde_school/java_school/java_oop/lesson_four/ReadMe.md

 An interface is a reference type in Java.
 It is similar to class.
 An Interface in Java programming language is defined as an abstract type used to specify the behavior of a class.
 Think of a caravan.
 Half House Half Car.
 We can define a mobavle part anf the habitatble part

+### Summary
+* Interfaces define what a class should do but not how to do it.
+* Creating an interface is very similar to creating a class
+* An interface's sole purpose is to be implemented by one or more classes
+* You cannot create an instance (Object) from an interface
+* It's not reducing code repetition it's more about enforcing a good design.